greggman/HappyFunTimes/docs/unity/gamepad-sounds.md

 1.  on some global gameobject (like LevelManager in all the samples) add an `HFTGlobalSoundHelper` script component.

-    This component scans for and loads the sounds from `Assets/WebPlayerTemplates/HappyFunTimes/sound` looking for `.mp3` and `.wav` and `.jsfx.txt` files
+    This component scans for and loads the sounds from all folders below `Assets/WebPlayerTemplates/HappyFunTimes` looking for `.mp3` and `.wav` and `.jsfx.txt` files

 2.  on the prefab that gets spawned for your players, the same prefab you put